gpappsoft/privacyidea-docker/README.md

 This project is a complete build environment under linux to build and run an MFA system in a container environment.
 It uses the [Wolfi OS](https://github.com/wolfi-dev) image and a fork of the [privacyIDEA-Project](https://github.com/privacyidea/privacyidea/).
 The image uses [gunicorn](https://gunicorn.org/) from PyPi to run the app.

-> [!Important]
-> To enhance version control of this project and usage of the **K8s** [mfa-operator](https://github.com/sec73/mfa-operator) project, a fork from the original privacyidea repository will be used starting at **03/13/2026** to build the images.
->
-> Furthermore, the vendor certificate will be transferred from NetKnights.pem to Acme.pem
->
-> **This encompasses the present images.**
-> **This will not break anything, as long as you do not use subscription files from other vendors.**
->
-> You can either make your own certificates for testing purpose using the [pi generator](https://subgen.moenig.it) tool, use the provided files/subscriptions from this repository or rebuild the project with other certificates.
->
->
-> Please refer to the DISCLAIMER as well.

 ### tl;dr
 See [requirements](#prerequisites-and-requirements)